EPCCed/hpcss24/README.md

 * Try running the OpenMP code - how does its performance scale with varying values of `OMP_NUM_THREADS`.
 For large values you must run on the compute nodes - again, you will need to write a Slurm script.
+Do you seen any unusual effects when the thread count exceeds 18 - can you explain this?

-* How does the performance scaling compare between the default parameters and running with a finite value of the Reynolds number, e.g. 2.0?
+* How does the OpenMP performance scaling compare between the default parameters and running with a finite value of the Reynolds number, e.g. 2.0?
 Can you see what the problem is?
 Can you fix it by adding appropriate OpenMP directives?